Our volunteers are ordinary people doing extraordinary things!

 How it works

 You choose which events you want to attend or apply for.
-Your workplaces change all the time and can include locations such as the Derwent Entertainment Centre, UTas Stadium, Silverdome, Wrest Point plus many more locations around Tasmania!
+Your workplaces change all the time and can include locations such as the Derwent Entertainment Centre, UTAS Stadium, Silverdome, Wrest Point plus many more locations around Tasmania!
 How much time you spend volunteering is up to you.
 Training nights are held on different weeknights, depending on the division you choose, and they usually take around 2 hours.
-Volunteering with St John is a rewarding experience and we will give you the necessary training to get you ready for events.

-Providing first aid for St John requires its volunteers to undertake a minimum level if training in accordance to St Johns clinical guidelines.
+St John requires its volunteers to undertake a minimum level of training in accordance with St John’s clinical guidelines.
 Training is conducted during divisional training nights.
-St John is looking for team players to join our Event Health Services team that are dedicated to providing high level and professional first aid services to contracted events.

-In exchange for you time and commitment you will have the opportunity to receive the following as you progress within your volunteer role;
+In exchange for your time and commitment you will have the opportunity to receive the following as you progress within your volunteer role;

-- Free access to high quality national recognised advanced first aid training.
+- Free access to high-quality nationally recognised advanced first aid training.

 - National recognised certificates and qualifications in health care.

 - Potential to develop skills in management and leadership.

 - Regular weekly training sessions from experts and health care professionals.